fossillogic/tricade/README.md

 # **Tricade – Fossil Project**

 **Tricade** is a command-line collection of classic text-based games, including Rock Paper Scissors, Guess the Number, Hangman, and more.
 It can be run interactively via a menu or directly from the command line for quick gameplay.
-This project template provides setup, compilation, installation, and running instructions for easy deployment, including Docker or GitHub publishing.

 ## **Prerequisites**